GCodec89/GCodec89/README.md

 - 📫 How to reach me **g.o.s.codeco@gmail.com**

-- ⚡ Fun fact **2147483647, also known as max int, was the highest prime number known until 1867!**
+- ⚡ Fun fact: **2147483647, also known as max int, was the highest prime number known until 1867!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">